Noon Presentations – each day in the amphitheater

 Gates open at 6:30 pm and tour begins at 7:00 pm.
 There will be no admissions after 7:00 pm.

-Tour lasts one hour and is limited to 140 people.
+Tour lasts one hour and is limited to the first 120 people.

 Guests are encouraged to wear sturdy shoes, bring a flashlight and wear a heavy coat, hat and gloves.
 It gets really cold at night during the fall months and it is extremely dark on zoo grounds.
 For your enjoyment, please come prepared.